lsminter/lsm-discord-bot/README.md

 `!eventstats` has the bot reply to the user with the WiseOldMan stats for the top three players in the most recent competition.

+`!userstats` will search for the users' currently gained experience for the most recent WiseOldMan competition.

 ## Deployment

 This bot is being deployed by Heroku.